Blog: Changes In Dorian’s Track/Speed.

 There is still some uncertainty in the exact track of the center.
 However, the models are fairly clustered together.
 Most of them are still near or just south of Hatteras Friday morning.
 However, there are a couple which do take it just north of Hatteras.

 Keep in mind that these are forecasting the centers of the storm.
 When you look at the pressure lines, you can see that the tropical storm force winds will be able to spread out from the center.
-Here is the wind field forecast for Dorian Friday morning from NHC.
+Here is the wind field forecast for Dorian Friday morning from the National Hurricane Center.

-Yellow is tropical storm force winds.
-Red is hurricane force.
+The yellow area in the above graphic indicates tropical storm force winds, while the red is hurricane force.
 Looking at that forecast, it agrees with the latest GFS and European models.

 Then the rain will linger for a while.
 Even behind the system.
 So it may not push out until Friday evening.
 The rain forecasts keep shifting.
 This morning the GFS and the European models put more of a focus on North Carolina for the band of heavy rain.
 They have both dropped south (for now).